Foes push back against medical marijuana bill in Kentucky

 “This is not about fun,” Republican Rep. Jason Nemes, the bill’s lead sponsor, told reporters after last month’s House vote.
 “This is about healing.
 This is about health.”

-The legislation won House passage on a 65-30 vote Feb.
+The legislation secured House passage on a 65-30 vote Feb.
 20. It marked the first time a medical marijuana bill passed either legislative chamber in Kentucky.

 Senate leaders this week assigned the bill to the Judiciary Committee.
 The committee’s chairman, Republican Sen. Whitney Westerfield, told the Courier Journal: “I know it won’t get a hearing until I’m OK with it, and for sure I’ve still got questions right now.”